CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Scope: per-device

-In addition to the ICCID, every SIM card stores a subscriber ID called IMSI (International Mobile Subscriber Identity).
+In addition to the ICCID, every SIM card stores a globally unique subscriber ID called IMSI (International Mobile Subscriber Identity).
 This number is used to identify and authenticate a paying customer to the carrier network.

 The IMSI is transmitted to the mobile network tower, and is logged by the carrier.

+To view IMSI:

+* Via the dialer: enter `*#*#4636#*#*` and then choose **Phone info**.

 Software Identifiers
 -------------------------------